Spinal Cord Tumors

 Benign tumors do not infiltrate tissues of the spinal cord or surrounding structures.
-Cancerous tumors can invade surrounding tissues to varying degrees and spread to other parts of the body, making them more difficult to treat.
+Spinal cord cancerous tumors can invade surrounding tissues to varying degrees and spread to other parts of the body, making them more difficult to treat.

 How common are spinal cord tumors?

 Primary spinal cord tumors are rare.
 Metastatic tumors are much more common, accounting for about 85 percent of all tumors in the spine and spinal cord.

 Spinal cord tumors are more common in people who have a prior history of cancer.
 Any type of cancer can spread to the spine, but cancers that may be more likely to affect the spine include breast, lung, and prostate.